KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part-10-lists.md

  2. Inside each list item type the section names About, Menu and Contact.

+ 3. Save your file and reload it in Google Chrome.

 Now we can see our navigation item list on our page but they don't actually navigate anywhere so let's add that in Part 11.

 [Mozilla Develper Network unordered list element documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul)